Who's Behind Listverse?

 5 Major Split From Another Powerful Cult

-Similar to many other infamous cult leaders and mass murderers, there was a moment in time where Yang Xiangbin could no longer could fit in or carry on with daily societal duties.
+Similar to many other infamous cult leaders and mass murderers, there was a moment in time where Yang Xiangbin could no longer fit in or carry on with daily societal duties.
 The Gaokao, which translates to “highest test,” is the most important exam Chinese high school students can take if they want to pursue a college education.
-The test itself, similar to many entrance exams in East Asia, has triggered a mass of attempted suicides and murders.
-The test might as well mean life or death, as it will decide future career prospects and potential social networking connections.
+Like many entrance exams in East Asia, the test itself has triggered a mass of attempted suicides and murders.
+The test might also mean life or death, as it will decide future career prospects and potential social networking connections.

 3 ‘It Started Out Normal’